 Kitchen, Living Room & Master Suite.
 Spending time on each room is a major bonus, but if you want most bang for your time plan on spending the majority of your time staging the BIG 3: Kitchen, Living Room & Master Suite.

 3. Light up your world.

 Turn on all the lights throughout entire house before your photographer arrives.
-Replace any burned out bulbs.
+This not only adds more atmosphere to your house but it’s a great reminder to replace any burned out bulbs you may find.

 4. Don’t overlook windows.

 Open up all window treatments to same height and clean/brighten window panes that need it.
 We’ve seen amazing houses that could have photographed so much better if the windows were clean and shiny.